opensec-cn/crx-scouter/README.md

                         use config.py:conf["tmp_path"]
-  -t, --thread INTEGER  Thread number, default use config.py:conf["threadnum"] -d, --deltmp          del the dowload config.py:conf["del_tmp"] --help                Show this message and exit.
+  -t, --thread INTEGER  Thread number, default use config.py:conf["threadnum"] -d, --deltmp          del the dowload config.py:conf["del_tmp"] -u, --users INTEGER   Only get the users great than the number, default 0
+                        get all
+  --help                Show this message and exit.